tetratorus/RulesEngineJS/README.md

 - Supports event listeners
 - Supports nested conditions (all, any)
 - Supports negative conditions (!)
-- Small (10kb minified)
+- Small (9kb minified)
 - Efficient (caching, early exit)
 - ES5 compatible
-- No dependencies
+- Depends only on jQuery
 - Easy to use

 If you are developer in need of a lightweight rules engine, this is it.